 For those that struggle with certain concepts and ideas, these traditional grading systems are damaging.
 Labels can destroy a learner’s motivation.
 An “F” makes a student feel like a failure.
 Failure that often feels permanent and insurmountable, not motivating.

 Standards-based grading systems that do not simply translate a B into a 3, but accurately capture student learning across concepts and skills, promote equity and fairness in schools.
 They help students, teachers, and parents focus on growth.
 Rightfully, learning becomes a process.
 Stages of this learning process are no longer labels: they are fluid and constantly changing snapshots of what a student knows and what a student has to learn.

-If your school or district finished the 20-21 school year with a renewed commitment to equity, improving your grading systems will be the center of your work.
-Read on to find our 6 best practices to help improve your standards-based grading systems.
+If your school or district is wrapping up the 2022-23 school year with a renewed commitment to equity, improving your grading systems will be the center of your work.
+Read on to find out 6 best practices to help improve your standards-based grading systems.

 Setting a vision for your school or district requires excellent leadership.
 Transitioning systems means a new mindset and goal orientation for all of your district: administrators, teachers, students, and parents.
 Establish and define this goal with the participation of all of your district’s leadership.
 Some leaders will need convincing.
 Having an outside consultant can help with this process, but at the very least you will need to reference experts in education to support buy-in first among all the leaders.

 Once you have this buy-in from your school and district-level leadership, create a communication plan that involves everyone–teachers, parents, community–and provide multiple opportunities to learn and ask questions.
 Then, continue to communicate, reiterate, check in and repeat.
 This is an ongoing, year overr year process that takes persistence and consistency.
 It is far too easy for people to slip back into old habits, real change needs leaders who continue to push forward.